All children deserve to live free from violence. Unfortunately, all around the world, girls experience sexual violence at staggering rates.

 In spring of 2020, the UN estimated that there would be 61 million additional cases of gender-based violence if lockdowns or restricted movements continued for a year.
-During that time is also when Girls Health Ed happened to be developing their newest module, focused on violence prevention.
+During this time Girls Health Ed started developing their latest module, which focused on violence prevention.

 “We know that early exposure to violence in childhood is a huge risk factor for later involvement in violence, either as a victim or perpetrator,” explained Singh.
 “The goal of this module is to help prevent violence that could perpetuate more violence in the future.
 It also came at a critical time when gender-based violence was on the rise due to the pandemic.”

-Through interactive activities and role plays, the violence prevention module teaches girls about healthy communication, boundary setting, digital safety and more.
-They also learn to identify the qualities of healthy, unhealthy and abusive relationships.
+Through interactive activities and role playing, the violence prevention module teaches girls about healthy communication, boundary setting, digital safety, and more.
+They also learn to identify the qualities of healthy, unhealthy, and abusive relationships.

 “We also introduce the idea of consent,” said Singh.
 “So that by the time the girls do engage in romantic and sexual relationships, they are so comfortable with consent that they feel comfortable telling their partners yes or no.”